-Compton Law has convenient locations in Hinton and Oklahoma City and The attorneys at Compton Law Firm will travel to any of Oklahoma’s 77 counties on behalf of a client, which include:
+Compton Law has convenient locations in El Reno, Hinton, and Oklahoma City and The attorneys at Compton Law Firm will travel to any of Oklahoma’s 77 counties on behalf of a client, which include:

 We are willing to travel anywhere in Oklahoma for the right case.
 Our Criminal Defense Attorneys regularly appear in Oklahoma County, Beckham County, Blain County, Caddo County, Canadian County, Cleveland County, Comanche County, Custer County, Grady County, Kiowa County, Lincoln County, Logan County, Washita County, and Roger Mills County.
 Other counties where we appear as needed include: